-5,000 undertrials in jails despite being granted bail, NALSA tells Supreme Court
+SC issues guidelines to ensure prisoners are not held up despite getting bail

-Out of these, 1,417 prisoners have been released since the end of December, the legal services authority said.
+The directions were released after the National Legal Services Authority said that by the end of last year, 5,029 undertrials were in jail after getting bail.

-The National Legal Services Authority has told the Supreme Court that 5,029 undertrials were in jail despite being granted bail across the country at the end of 2022.
+After the National Legal Services Authority told the Supreme Court that as of end of 2022, a total of 5,029 undertrials were in jails across the country despite being granted bail, a two-judge bench earlier this week issued seven guidelines to address the matter.

-The data was provided after the Supreme Court on November 29 directed states to furnish information on undertrials who were in jail as they are unable to meet bail conditions.
-The states were asked to provide the data to the National Legal Services Authority, which has been asked to suggest ways to deal with the matter and provide legal assistance wherever necessary.
+The National Legal Services Authority provided the data after the Supreme Court on November 29 directed states to furnish information on undertrials who were in jail as they are unable to meet bail conditions.
+The states were asked to provide the data to the National Legal Services Authority, which in turn was directed to suggest ways to deal with the matter and provide legal assistance wherever necessary.

 In response to the court order, state legal services authorities initially submitted data to NALSA on the number of such prisoners at the end of December.
 Subsequently, they were asked to submit progress reports on legal assistance and release of the undertrial prisoners.